 In 2001, a study on falls indicated that millions of adults aged 65 and older fall.
 Many of these falls cause significant injury and increase our possibility of early death.
-Falls are NOT a natural part of aging and, thank goodness, can largely be prevented.
-Preventing a fall is our best resource for avoiding common injuries in older adults: fractures of the spine, hip, forearm, leg, ankle, pelvis, upper arm, and hand.
+Falls are NOT a natural part of aging, and thankfully can largely be prevented.
+Preventing a fall is our best resource for avoiding common injuries in older adults: fractures of the hip, spine, ankle, leg, forearm, hand, upper arm, and pelvis.
 Men and women fall, but men are more likely to die from falls.
-Many people who have one fall develop a fear of falling that creates additional anxiety which can, in fact, lead to more falls, so it is vitally important to attend to prevention measures mentioned herein!
+Many people who have one fall develop a fear of falling that creates additional anxiety, which can, in fact, lead to more falls, so it is vitally important to attend to prevention measures mentioned herein!
 A senior living community will also help you with fall prevention and overall safety.

 Many modern conveniences of society contribute to a greater probability of falling that we didn’t have just a generation ago.
 Access to a greater variety and strength of alcohol, medications that cause dizziness or drowsiness, combinations of certain medications, and drinking alcohol while taking medications can have a significant impact on our fall risk.
 A less active lifestyle contributes to leg and hip muscles atrophy and balance problems, both of which increase the likelihood of a fall.
 Glasses with multi-vision segments can create difficulty in walking and contribute to falls.
 Diets low in Calcium intake contribute to bone degradation and raise the possibility of falling.
 Obviously, poor lighting in our homes, rugs, cords, and low lying articles of furniture or clutter contributes to unnecessary falls.

-Obviously adding grab bars inside and outside the shower and next to the toilet as well as railings on both sides of the stairs assists greatly in reducing falls in high-risk areas!
+Obviously adding grab bars inside and outside the shower, as well as around the toilet and railings on both sides of the stairs assists greatly in reducing falls in high-risk areas!
 Proper lighting in our homes is a must.
 Let’s get rolling and stay upright!
 Remember, we don’t have to fall just because we get older.